Conferences for Girls

 How to book

 Schools may apply to bring up to 12 Year 9-11 students and up to 5 Year 12-13 students.
 Extra students may be placed on a waiting list (please submit additional forms).
-State schools will get preference, but we will accommodate everyone if at all possible.The booking forms will appear here on 16th October 2018.
+State schools will get preference, but we will accommodate everyone if at all possible.Booking will close on 8th November at 2pm.

 What do others say?